Lafore33/searchEngine/README.md

 │   │   ├── sparse.py
 │   │
 │   ├── notebooks
+│   │   ├── dense_retrieval.ipynb
 │   │   ├── hybrid_retrieval.ipynb
 │   │   ├── sparse_retrieval.ipynb
+│   ├
-│   │   ├── training.ipynb
+│   ├── api.py
 │   ├── metrics.py
 │   ├── utils.py
 ```

 ### Descriptions

 Datasource class represents the vector storage.
-For vector storage I decided to use Qdrant.
-I have created a cluster, which is hosted in the cloud.
-I use parameters provided in the .env-example to connect to the cluster.
+For vector storage I decided to use Qdrant in memory.
+The path in the .env-example is needed to save trained models.
 Embedder is used for transformers.
 Two transformers were used: MiniLM and Qwen.
 MiniLM was finetuned and Qwen was used as an additional comparison between MiniLM's

 Metrics file contains implementations of the required metrics, utils contains helper functions I've used.